joemaller/version-everything/README.md

 - `Version: 1.2.34`
 - `### Version: 2.34.5` (Markdown headings)
 - `* @version 4.5.67`
-- `any text v0.5.1
+- `some arbitrary text v0.5.1`

 _Notes:_ Colons are optional.
-Simple v-prefixed git-tag style version strings must appear at the end of a line.
+Simple v-prefixed, git-tag style version strings must appear at the end of a line.

 ### version-everything config files